Elsie’s Lemon Meringue Pie

 Posted by Donna-Marie Pye on

 Donna-Marie's grandmother, Elsie Roy made the best Lemon Meringue Pie - always from scratch and never with a recipe.
 She remembers her saying "the pastry wasn't flaky enough or the filling didn't set quite right or the meringue has beads" but to her, it was always perfect.
-Don't let this list of instructions turn you away from making this luscious dessert.
-Perfection means taking the right steps.
+Donna-Marie has simplified the crust using crushed graham crackers, but feel free to use your own pastry or even a store-bought crust (no judgements here).
 Take your time, use the freshest ingredients and you will have a luxurious dessert that everyone will expect from you time and time again.

 Lemon Filling: